(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the yogurt is fresh and not too sour provides the absolute secret to provide a professional-grade balanced taste.
+• Ensuring the yogurt is fresh and not too sour provides the absolute secret to provide a balanced taste.

 Nutritional Information(Per 1 bowl (250g))